Siddhant-k/hugo-perosnal-website/content/home/experience.md

 company_url = "https://acculogic.com"
 date_end = "2021-05-15T04:45:21+00:00"
 date_start = "2020-12-01T05:00:00+00:00"
-description = "Acculogic is a company that provides "Test Engineering" solutions to customers to minizmize failures and manufactuers the world's only flying probe testers with joystick-like functionality.
+description = "Acculogic is a company that provides *Test Engineering* solutions to customers to minimize failures and manufactures the world's only flying probe testers with joystick-like functionality.
 Clients include many Fortune 500 companies as well as top US Defence companies." location = "Toronto, ON" title = "Electrical Application Engineer" [[experience]]